tagtime/TagTime/README.md

 A handy vim macro for duplicating the previous line's tags in the tagtime log:

+    "replace tags on this tagtime line with those from the prev line.
-    map <f4> mzk0el"vy/\([\\|$\)<cr>jd/\([\\|$\)<cr>h"vp`zj
+    "(warning: must have timestamp in square brackets on both lines) map <f4> mzk0el"vy/\([\\|$\)<cr>jd/\([\\|$\)<cr>h"vp`zj

+# Extra Features

+Editor: If you hit enter instead of answering the ping it will open up the editor.

+Ditto: If you enter just a double-quote character (") it will enter whatever pings you entered last time.

 # The Math